 The Environment and Resource Conservation Department "coordinates county goals for environmental protection, resource conservation, and land acquisition."
 The department provides staff support for several county advisory boards, including the Commission for the Environment.

-The award-winning Lands Legacy program, administered by the Environment and Resource Conservation Department, is the first comprehensive county land acquisition program in North Carolina.
-In just six years of the program's existence, the county has protected over 1600 acres of land, both for natural resource and farmland preservation and for parks.
+The national award-winning Lands Legacy program, administered by the Environment and Resource Conservation Department, is the first comprehensive county land acquisition program in North Carolina.
+In just ten years of the program's existence, the county has protected over 2500 acres of land, both for natural resource and farmland preservation and for parks.
 This is a success story that is unusual in North Carolina.

 The Commission for the Environment, established in 1997 to advise the commissioners, gave the county for the first time a group to provide advice on air quality and other environmental issues.
 In recognition of her contributions to Orange County's environment, the Commission dedicated the 2004 State of the Environment Report to Commissioner Alice Gordon.

-Gordon will continue to promote the implementation of new environmental initiatives, like the Water Resources Initiative.
+Gordon will continue to promote the implementation of environmental initiatives, like the Water Resources Initiative.

 Creek at Morrow Mill